vippsas/webhooks-api/api-guide.md

 ![MobilePay](./images/mp.png) *Available for MobilePay in selected markets at the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/about).*

+The API works this way:

+* You register a webhook URL
+* We send updates and information to the webhook URL you have specified

+## How to get webhook events

+Webhooks can send out [events](events.md) for the Recurring API, ePayment API, and QR API.

-You can use the Webhooks API to get an HTTP notification whenever a subscribed event happens, for example a captured payment on the ePayment platform.
+You can subscribe to get notifications whenever an event happens.

-**Note:**
-You can register a set number of webhooks per event type for each sales unit, as described in the [API spec][register_webhook_endpoint].
+For example, if you want to know when a payment is captured, subscribe for this event.

+### Code example

-As an example, to receive a message for each *Authorized* payment, send the following HTTP POST request:
+To receive a message for each *Authorized* payment, send the following HTTP POST request:

 [`POST:/webhooks/v1/webhooks`](https://developer.vippsmobilepay.com/api/webhooks/#tag/v1/paths/~1v1~1webhooks/post)